Hampton (Vic.)

 Hampton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact this region.
-Notable ones are Hampton Community Hub, Bayside Park Improvement and Habitat Linkage Plan, Ocean House, and Hampton Public Land Masterplan.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 28 projects that could impact the area.
+Key projects include Hampton Community Hub, Bayside Park Improvement, Habitat Linkage Plan, Ocean House, and Hampton Public Land Masterplan.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.